Vance Hotel Building

 Backstory and Context

-In 1872, lumber pioneer John Vance commissioned to the architect B. Mackay to design a new hotel near the bustling Eureka waterfront, which was filled with shops, warehouses, and saloons.
-Mackay's original design featured two stories, plus a sloping mansard roof with an "attic style" third story.
+In 1872, lumber pioneer John Vance commissioned to the architect B. Mackay to design a new hotel near the bustling Eureka waterfront.
+This area was filled with shops, warehouses, and saloons.
+Mackay's original design featured two stories, plus a sloping mansard roof with an "attic style" third floor.
 The roof was topped by a cupola, intended for viewing ships that were arriving or departing from the Humbolt Bay.

 "Eureka Old Town Waterfront", Visit Redwoods.
 Accessed March 17th 2020. https://www.visitredwoods.com/listing/eureka-old-town-waterfront-self-guided-tour/44/.